torappinfo/ebrowser/README.md

 ### Ebrowser as alternative to [uweb browser](https://github.com/torappinfo/uweb)
-Electron browser bases on electron (thus chromium) with the philosophy for [uweb browser](https://gitlab.com/jamesfengcao/uweb).
+Ebrowser is the minimal browser with the philosophy of [uweb browser](https://gitlab.com/jamesfengcao/uweb).

 - lightweight (less than 20k bytes) without bundled electron.
 - highly performant.
 - keyboard (command line) friendly.
 - customizable.

 Note: Usually electron apps are heavyweight as they use browsers for simple things.
-Eweb uses core chromium effectively and very lightweight.
-Recommend to install electron and eweb separately.
+Ebrowser uses core chromium effectively and very lightweight.
+Recommend to install electron separately.

 #### Install
 Install ebrowser with nodejs installed